box/box-skills-kit-nodejs/amazon-reckognition-labels-detection/README.md

 Deploying
 Clone this repo and change directory into the amazon-label-skill folder

-git clone https://github.com/box-community/sample-document-skills cd amazon-label-skill
+git clone https://github.com/box-community/sample-document-skills cd amazon-reckognition-labels-detection

 Deploy to AWS using serverless serverless deploy -v